 I have long wanted an electric guitar.
 One day, wile passing through town to an appointment, I saw the musical instrument store, Steve;s Music in Toonto.
 That place has been there for decades, and thankfully, it hasn’t been eaten up by the neighbouring retail real estate up-surge.
 I used to pass by this place all the time when I was in university.

 I decided to have a look inside during some spare time.
 I recorded EVP while I was there.
 It was an interesting place to record in.
 This place has history.
 There’s memorabilia and photos plastered in the stairwell.
 It has that rough backstage feel, compared to the pristine fashion boutiques nearby.
 I really wasn’t planning to buy, just a look.
 But I saw something that I just couldn’t pass up.
 I got a Fender Squier Affinity in Surf Green.
 I couldn’t get over how much I loved the color.
 If I was ever going to get a guitar, it could never be in a basic, it has to be in a stand-out color.
 The color is reminiscent of a vintage 50’s, California dreamin’ vibe ‘.
 There’s no better color for me, than this minty sea green color.
 I’ve long obsessed with this color since around 2012 when I was dying silk fabric in this color.
-It looked like P dug this color too, as he wore it in a performance in 2013.
+It looked like P dug this color too, as he wore it in a performance on May 19,2013.

 The EVP revealed that P was actually the one who saw the guitar and led me to it.
 Most of these clips are pretty clear.
 But I still suggest headphones to ensure a good listening experience.
 I review audio using Beats headphones, so if you want to hear what I hear, then use headphones.
 Sometimes subtle frequencies are lost on regular speakers, and sound quality can vary on different devices.
 When it comes to EVP, headphones make a huge difference.